omonimus1/SEM_group_project/use-cases/use-case-8.md

 We know the field given by organisation - world, continent, region, country, district, city.
 Database contains data about the population.

 ###Success End Condition
-A report is available for the Data Analyst.
+The info about population is accessible.

 ###Failed End Condition
-No report is produced.
+Information is not accessible

 ###Primary Actor
 Data Analyst